Method-for-Software-System-Development/Cloud_Computing/gui/user_guide.md

 - **Live Sensors Dashboard**
   Monitor real-time data from indoor and outdoor sensors.

+- **OptiLine ChatBot- AI Assistant**
+  Get instant answers to your questions, troubleshooting advice, and guidance on using dashboard features- powered by Google Gemini.

 - **Statistics Panel**
   Analyze historical data using interactive plots.
 Select a date and time window to compare trends and spot irregular patterns.